TianXiaoRui/Semantic-Mapping-for-ORB-SLAM/README.md

 # 0.modification

 This is a modification for the monocular semantic map of ORB-SLAM2, Map points are added with semantic informations of different colors.
+(Monocular only)

  ![](<https://github.com/TianXiaoRui/Semantic-Mapping-for-ORB-SLAM/blob/master/fig/Screenshot%20from%202019-05-09%2019-56-16.png>)